 Ruth Jean’s lifelong association with music included her family’s founding of Southern Music Company, a San Antonio musical institution, and known worldwide in the music community.
 She enjoyed hosting and traveling to meet musicians and music industry leaders from across the country and around the world.

 Ruth Jean was an extraordinary performer, capable of playing any work after hearing it just once, or even having someone hum a few bars.
 She was a devotee of classical music but also relished improvisational jazz, playing with accomplished musicians.
 And she took great pleasure in performing duets with her grandchildren.

-An important element of The Gurwitz mission is to encourage the development of pianists in Greater San Antonio and Texas through the Music Ambassador Program.
-Young pianists represent Musical Bridges & The Gurwitz to showcase the positive experiences music can bring to people of all ages and backgrounds in our community.
+An important element of The Gurwitz mission is to encourage the development of pianists in Greater San Antonio and Texas through the Gurwitz Youth Ambassador program.
+Young pianists represent Musical Bridges Around the World & The Gurwitz to showcase the positive experiences music can bring to people of all ages and backgrounds in our community.

 Ambassadors are 19 years of age or younger and come with highest recommendation from their piano teachers.
 Ambassadors are asked to play seasonal music or a short recital, to attend or participate in a master class, or to speak with students about how they chose to play piano.
 These aspiring young pianists play for crowds large or small and serve as the “Opening Act” for Gurwitz-sponsored recitals by professional pianists.
-Music Ambassadors receive certificates for their work and are included by Musical Bridges Around the World in select activities with international artists throughout the MBAW Season.
+Youth Ambassadors receive certificates for their work and are included by Musical Bridges Around the World in select activities with international artists throughout the concert season.